VIDEO: Heavy Polar Icebreaker Model Testing Underway

 The United States has vital national interests in the polar regions.
 Polar icebreakers enable the U.S. to maintain defense readiness in the Arctic and Antarctic regions; enforce treaties and other laws needed to safeguard both industry and the environment; provide ports, waterways and coastal security; and provide logistical support – including vessel escort – to facilitate the movement of goods and personnel necessary to support scientific research, commerce, national security activities and maritime safety.

-The Coast Guard will need a minimum of two new heavy icebreakers to ensure national year-round access to the polar regions and to provide some self-rescue capability.
+The Coast Guard needs six new polar icebreakers to ensure national year-round access to the polar regions and to provide self-rescue capability.